 By now mostly everyone in the world has an opinion on the circus that is the 2016 American presidential election.
 In particular we have formed opinions of the figurehead for this freak show, one Donald John Trump.

 Mr. Trump has received an incredible amount of press coverage, mostly due to his bombastic attitude and his hate filled rhetoric.
 He is a master at generating press coverage, and every single article that mentions him advances his cause and stokes his towering ego (and brings in advertising revenue, let us not forget that).
 His face is on the front page of just about every American news website on a regular basis.
 His words, so barbed and laced with bile, resonate with hundreds of thousands.
 His rhetoric inspires millions of others to click angrily on news articles and memes, and decry all that they think Trump stands for.
 His campaign has sown division and anger and has seemingly exposed a dramatic rift in American society.

 Yet, I can not help but think that for all the media attention Trump is merely the current face of a much larger issue.
 Mr. Trump is an opportunistic spokesperson for the hatred and division we are seeing in the United States.
-His rhetoric on Mexicans stealing jobs and raping Americans, all Muslims hating America, and China dancing on the grave of the American economy are meant to connect with an audience who has already harbored such ill informed opinions.
-And it is a vast audience, far larger than I personally had feared existed.
+His rhetoric on Mexicans stealing jobs and raping Americans, all Muslims hating America, “shit-hole” countries, and China dancing on the grave of the American economy are meant to connect with an audience who has already harbored such ill informed (and frankly racist) opinions.
+It is a vast audience, far larger than I personally had feared existed.

 His rallies are like the comment sections of a FoxNews article brought to life, only it turns out that the comments weren’t all written by the same sixty angry trolls, but by a sea of ignorant, hateful, frightened, misinformed, and self pitying citizens.